Eaton Hall Railway: Locomotives

-The original Katie was sold to the newly built Ravenglass and Eskdale Railway and then in 1922 to the Llewellyn Miniature Railway in Southport.
-In 1923 she was sold to the Fairbourne Miniature Railway where she operated trains until scrapping in 1926.
-In 2016 Katie was rebuilt, using its original frames.
-The engine has been on display at the Ravenglass and Eskdale Railway Museum, although it has occasionally been run, its first service was in 2018.
+The original Katie was sold to the Ravenglass and Eskdale Railway in 1916, but was found to be too small for the railway's requirements and so was resold in 1919 to the Llewellyn Miniature Railway in Southport.
+In 1923 she was sold to the Fairbourne Miniature Railway where she operated trains until 1926 when she was withdrawn and dismantled.
+Her frames were later donated to the Narrow Gauge Railway Museum at Towyn, before being returned to Ravenglass.
+In 2018 Katie was returned to steam after a rebuild that lasted several decades.
+The engine is usually on display at the Ravenglass Railway Museum, although she is steamed regularly for special events throughout the year.